Egyptian authorities announce discovery of 13 completely sealed copies of Shasta McNasty on DVD - The Beaverton

 But others believe this denialism is harmful and avoids hard questions about recent history.

 “This show is real,” said Caroline Hanover, a professor of media studies at Oxford.
 “They used that tagline, they previewed the show after WWE Smackdown, this happened.
-And just because society narrowly avoided total collapse then doesn’t we can forget how close we came.
+And just because society narrowly avoided total collapse then doesn’t mean we can forget how close we came.
 Especially now, there’s such a demand for content, and the teens who listened to Limp Bizkit and “got McNasty” back then are executives now.
 We need to learn all we can from these DVDs, before it’s too late.”

 At press time every member of the discovery team who gazed upon the pilot episode immediately dissolved into a puddle of Mountain Dew Code Red.